Britain Gives Russia 'Until Midnight' To Explain Use Of Nerve Gas

 Also hospitalized was a policeman who responded to the scene; he remains in "serious but stable" condition, May said on Monday.

-Russia has rejected Britain's claims — today, Foreign Minister Sergey Lavrov said they were "nonsense."
+Russia has rejected Britain's claims — on Tuesday, Foreign Minister Sergey Lavrov said they were "nonsense."

 Russia has asked for access to the substance that was used — and "to all the facts linked to the investigation," state-run media Tass reports.
 But, Lavrov says, those requests have been rejected.